Senate Panel Moves to Compel 3 Social Media CEOs to Testify

 Facebook, meanwhile, is expanding restrictions on political advertising, including new bans on messages claiming widespread voter fraud.
 The new prohibitions laid out in a blog post come days after President Donald Trump raised the prospect of mass fraud in the vote-by-mail process during a debate with Democratic rival Joe Biden.

-A new review by The Associated Press found that Facebook and Twitter still aren't enforcing even the limited restrictions they've recently put in place to stem the tide of dangerous material from QAnon, with an audience of millions on their platforms.
-The two companies had promised to stop encouraging the growth of the baseless conspiracy theory, which fashions Trump as a secret warrior against a supposed child-trafficking ring run by celebrities and government officials.

-A Facebook spokesperson declined to comment Thursday on the committee's subpoena action.
+A Facebook spokesperson declined to comment on the committee's action.
 Representatives of Google and Twitter did not immediately respond to requests for comment.

 With Trump leading the way, conservative Republicans have kept up a barrage of criticism of Silicon Valley’s social media platforms, which they accuse without evidence of deliberately suppressing conservative views.